SeedTactics/fms-insight/docs/makino.md

   Framework version 4.6.1, which comes pre-installed on Windows 10.

 * Connect one network card in the FMS Insight Server to your factory network.
-  Connect it to your domain using your usual usual security policies and enterprise domain control.
+  Connect it to your domain using your usual security policies and enterprise domain control.
 Automatic Windows Updates can be enabled.

 * Connect the second network card in a point-to-point connection (perhaps with a